Fertilizer Shipments Survey

 The survey will produce statistics on shipments of fertilizer in Canada by manufacturers, wholesale distributors and major retailers.

-Detailed information for second quarter of the fertilizer year 2013-2014
+Detailed information for third quarter of the fertilizer year 2013-2014

 This survey is conducted by Agriculture Division on behalf of the Canadian Fertilizer Institute (CFI) and Agriculture and Agri-Food Canada (AAFC).